 Display mode

-The ECDIS manufacturer should provide the indication of display mode required in the display base by IMO Performance Standards (MSC.232(82)).
+The ECDIS manufacturer should provide the indication of display mode required in the display base by IMO Performance Standards (MSC.530(106) Appendix 2).

 Shallow water pattern

 When the entire water area on the ECDIS display is of less depth than the safety contour, it is not possible for the mariner to easily detect this problem.
 The issue is exacerbated when the ECDIS is set to night mode due to the small differences between the depth area shades in the ECDIS chart display.
 Therefore S-101 provides a faint lattice pattern DIAMOND1 to distinguish shallow water.